consuldemocracy/consuldemocracy/docs/en/installation/docker.md

 Pending to be completed...
 Contributions Welcome!

-## Running local CONSUL with Docker
+## Running local Consul Democracy with Docker

 ### macOS & Linux